DFO-Ocean-Navigator/Dataset-Descriptions/README.md

 Source Data can be accessed on the [HPFX Server](https://hpfx.collab.science.gc.ca/) under _/dfo/pops_model/___timestamp___/_.

-The delivery of the POPS system is best-effort service and support line is available during business hour.
+The delivery of the POPS system is a best-effort service and a support line is available during business hours.

 ## Global Deterministic Wave Prediction System (GDWPS)